nick29581/rfcs/text/0000-match-ergonomics.md

 The major downside of this proposal is that it complicates the pattern-matching logic.
-However, doing so allows common cases to "just work", making the beginner experience more straightforward and requiring fewer manual reference-gymnastics.
+However, doing so allows common cases to "just work", making the beginner experience more straightforward and requiring fewer manual reference gymnastics.

 # Alternatives
 [alternatives]: #alternatives

 - We could support auto-ref / deref as suggested in [the original match ergonomics RFC.](https://github.com/rust-lang/rfcs/pull/1944)
-- We could analyze the binding site and try to pick the best default based on context.
 - We could allow writing `move` in patterns.
 Without this, `move`, unlike `ref` and `ref mut`, would always be implicit, leaving no way override a default binding mode of `ref` or `ref mut` and move